isb-cgc/readthedocs/docs/source/sections/BigQuery.rst

 In this section, you'll learn how to:

+* How to invoke bash commands within a Jupyter environment.
+* How to install packages/programs within a Jupyter environment
+* How to use available BigQuery tables within ISB-CGC to query and identify Google Cloud Storage bucket locations for BAM files of interest
+* How to use PySam to slice BAM files
+* How to save slices in your bucket and retrieve them
+* Brief example of working with reads

 *Find BigQuery on the Google Cloud Platform
 *Get started using BigQuery
 *Link ISB-CGC open-access BigQuery tables to your Google Cloud Project